icann/rst-api-spec/README.md

-This repository contain the specification for the Registry System Testing (RST) API.
+This repository contains the specification for the Registry System Testing (RST) API.
 The specification conforms to the [Version 3.1.0 of the OpenAPI specification](https://spec.openapis.org/oas/latest.html).

 ## Repository Contents